ggreco77/GWsky/README.md

 The FoVs are evenly spaced assuming that the shortest angular distance between two points on the celestial sphere is measured along a great circle that passes through both of them:

                             cosθ=sinδ1sinδ2+cosδ1cosδ2cos(α1−α2),
-where (α1,δ1) and (α2,δ2) are the right ascension and declination of the two points on the sky.
+where (α1,δ1) and (α2,δ2) are the right ascensions and declinations of the two points on the sky.

-The intercardinal and cardinal directions are allowed; at user option, the FoVs can be overlaid or separated from the default position.
+The intercardinal and cardinal directions are allowed; the FoVs can be overlaid or separated from the default position.

 **Running it**